Get Tech Tips

 What do we use vortex tubes for?

 It would be great if vortex tubes could cool houses, but they’re far too small to cool an entire building.
-I spoke with Ellen Chittester at Vortec, and she told me a little bit more about vortex tube applications, benefits, and limitations.
+I spoke with Ellen Chittester at Vortec, and she told me more about vortex tube applications, benefits, and limitations.

 Vortex tubes are impractical to use for applications that require more than 5,000 BTUs.
 However, they can cool small and enclosed spaces, such as cabinets.
 The most common applications for vortex tubes are sensor and product testing, CNC machine controls, gas sampling, injection molding, and saw blade cooling.